GKyle23/shiny-highcharts.js-example/README.md

-# real-time-example-with-shiny-and-highcharts.js
+# An example using highcharts.js with the Shiny framework

-An example using highcharts.js with the Shiny framework
+The example also shows how to send messages to client from a JS file giving way to possibilites using JS with Shiny